usody/sanitize/README.md

 process.
 This tool is perfect for businesses and individuals who need to securely and permanently remove sensitive data from their disks.

+## Todo

+- Test the command with more errors on erasures.
+- Better command output handler.
+- Improve the export of the erasures into json files.

 ## Installation